Moving to Greater Houston, Texas: Your Complete 2026 Relocation Guide

 Affordability at Scale

-Houston's median home price of approximately $307,000 is well below the national median and dramatically below coastal metros.
+Houston's median home price of approximately $330,000 (HAR March 2026) is well below the national median and dramatically below coastal metros.
 A family can buy a 2,500-square-foot home in a top-rated suburban school district for $350,000 to $450,000 — a price that buys a studio apartment in San Francisco or a small condo in Brooklyn.
-Rental prices are similarly favorable: the median one-bedroom apartment across the metro rents for approximately $1,300 per month.
+Rental prices are similarly favorable: the median one-bedroom apartment across the metro rents for approximately $1,181 per month.
+If you are relocating and need time to explore the market, our furnished housing directory lists month-to-month apartments across the metro.
+Ready to start planning?
+See our complete Houston moving guide.

 Houston vs. Other Major Texas Metros